jeffijoe/awilix/README.md

 Args:

-* `dependencies`: Array of strings that map to the module being grabbed off the container - e.g. `'db'` when using `container.db`.
+* `dependencies`: Array of strings that map to the modules being grabbed off the container - e.g. `'db'` when using `container.db`.
 * **returns**: A dependency token (an internal thing, don't mind this).

 Example: